What to Know Before You Automate

 Get Your Team Involved Early

-If your team doesn't understand or trust the automated process, they'll ignore it or override it manually.
+If your team doesn't understand or trust an automated process, they'll ignore it or quietly override it by hand.

 Ask them: